Tsui Po-ko: Biography

-Murder of Police Constable Leung Shing-yan
+Murder of police constable

 In March 2001, Tsui murdered constable Leung Shing-yan (梁成恩) and stole his revolver.
-The 24-year-old Leung, who was engaged, had been on the force for five years.
+The 24-year-old Leung had been on the force for five years.

 At 12:05 on 14 March 2001, Lei Muk Shue Police Station received a call regarding a noise complaint from a flat at Shek Wai Kok Estate.
 Leung responded to the call alone as his partner was still having lunch.
 His final radio call was received at 12:25 when he reported that he had arrived at the flat and nobody was responding to his knocks.
 He was subsequently attacked, struggling with his assailant to prevent his revolver being snatched, but was shot five times at close range.
 Leung took three bullets in the head and two in the back at Flat 552, Shek To House Block B. Under police guard, paramedics wearing bulletproof vests rushed Leung to Yan Chai Hospital where he was declared deceased upon arrival.
-His revolver, a fully loaded Smith & Wesson Model 10 4 Inch heavy barrel type revolver, a speedloader, loaded with six "Calibre 38Spl" bullets were missing.
+His revolver, a fully loaded Smith & Wesson Model 10 4 Inch heavy barrel type revolver, a speedloader, loaded with six .38 Special bullets were missing.

-The noise complaint was likely bogus and was made from an burner phone.
+The noise complaint was likely bogus and was made from a burner phone.
 The police suspected that the officer was lured to the scene for his firearm.
 Heavily armed police locked down the building and mounted a search.
 Some 3,000 people, of which 2,000 were police officers, were interviewed by the police but the perpetrator escaped detection.
 Later, forensic tests found that the DNA on a mask left at the crime scene matched Tsui's.

 Leung is survived by his parents and a younger brother and sister.
-His wedding with Cheng Ling-chi was scheduled to have been held in May.
-His funeral in Hung Hom was attended by top officials including Chief Executive Tung Chee-hwa and Police Commissioner Tsang Yam-pui.
+He was engaged and his wedding was scheduled for May.
+His funeral was attended by top government officials including Chief Executive Tung Chee-hwa and Police Commissioner Tsang Yam-pui.
 Leung was buried at Gallant Garden.
 In 2002, he was posthumously awarded the Medal for Bravery (Silver) in recognition of his courage and "gallantry of an extremely high order".